akprasad/arunkprasad.com/akp/posts/how-to-make-a-website-work-on-mobile.md

 Older versions of Safari support only `-webkit-text-size-adjust`, so we should include both.

+!!! note
 	This [Stack Overflow answer][so] has some useful discussion on `text-size-adjust` and how to use it safely.

 [viewport]: https://developer.mozilla.org/en-US/docs/Web/HTML/Viewport_meta_tag
 [android]: https://developer.android.com/guide/webapps/targeting